There is still a way to add location extensions manually to your Google Ads account. Below are the 5 simple steps to make this happen.

 4) Select, +Item button to populate the box that will allow you to enter your information.

 5) Enter your business information, click save, and you’re ready to go.
-Metrics for your location extension will populate in the ad extensions tab in AdWords.
+Metrics for your location extension will populate in the ad extensions tab in Google Ads.

 Why Location Extensions Are Important

 According to Google, on average ads that display with ad extensions see a 10% boost in CTR compared to ads that don’t have extensions.
-Google now also takes into account ad extensions when calculating where your ad will rank on the search result page and favors ads with extensions, so it is important to have a variety of ad extensions implemented in your account.
+Google now also considers ad extensions when calculating where your ad will rank on the search result page and favors ads with extensions, so it is important to have a variety of ad extensions implemented in your account.

 Location extensions in particular are helpful for businesses with physical locations.
 They help drive foot traffic by displaying your address with your ad.
 Searchers can also get directions directly from the ad by clicking on the address link, which then loads Google Maps.
 This is especially beneficial for people searching on mobile devices.
 Google research shows that 50% of consumers visit a store within one day of searching for local information on their smartphones.